rubiquinones/OSC-CO2/README.md

 •	Quiñones R, Munoz-Arriola F, Choudhury SD, Samal A (2021) Multi-feature data repository development and analytics for image cosegmentation in high-throughput plant phenotyping.
 PLoS ONE 16(9): e0257001. https://doi.org/10.1371/journal.pone.0257001

-If you use the expansion version of CosegPP, which is the one OSC-CO2 uses, please site this paper
+If you use the expansion version of CosegPP, which is the one OSC-CO2 uses, please cite this paper:
 • TO BE ADDED LATER

 Make sure to put the 'CosegPP_extension' and the 'CosegPP_extension_ground_truth' folder in the 'OSCCO2' folder